richardli/gatesweb/docs/country_selection/Rwanda/ED_LITR_W_LIT.md

 hide:
     - toc
 ---
-# Percent of women who own a mobile phone
+# Percent of Women Who are Literate

-This Indicator represents the percentage of women who own a mobile phone
+This Indicator represents the percentage of women who are literate

 ## Prevalance map